Home » A Woman’s Guide to Cold Weather Hiking; Clothes, Gear, & Tips

 My favorite baselayer, Smartwool Classic Merino Wool Thermal

-💬 Fit Tip: You want this layer to be tight and close to the skin.
-It is not supposed to be flattering as you don’t normally wear it on its own. 🙂 It should fit like a glove so cold air can’t get into skin. 🧤
+💬 Fit Tip: You want this layer tight and close to the skin.
+It should fit like a glove so cold air can’t get into skin. 🧤 (no gaps!)

 3: Mid layer (more options below)